primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 Here, you will see information on the record owner and a text box where you can enter a note to the owner of the record.
 Click "Send Request" to submit.

-#### Notifications for the Case Owner
+#### Notifications for the Case Worker

-Once you have sent the transfer request, the record owner - if their user account is configured with an email address and the ability to receive email notifications - will receive a notification telling them about your request for a record transfer.
+Once you have sent the transfer request, the Case's record owner - if their user account is configured with an email address and the ability to receive email notifications - will receive a notification telling them about your request for a record transfer.
 They can also see any Pending Transfers in the "Shared With Others" section of their dashboard.

 ![](/img/v1-6/image9.png)

 ![](img/v2/transfer-pending.png)

-If the case owner clicks on the link in the email or the pending transfer in the dashboard, they will eventually be redirected to the case record, where they will see an alert in the Form Navigation Menu and on the *Transfers / Assignments* form.
+If the Case record owner clicks on the link in the email or the pending transfer in the dashboard, they will eventually be redirected to the case record, where they will see an alert in the Form Navigation Menu and on the *Transfers / Assignments* form.
 Here, they can expand the transfer request subform to see the details of your request, including any notes you have included.

 ![](/img/v2/transfer-request-owner.png)